byu-oit/handel/docs/design.md

   serviceType: <type of service this DeployContext represents (efs, s3, etc.)>,
   policies: [], //Policies the consuming service can use when creating service roles in order to talk to this service
   credentials: [], //Items intended to be made securely available to the consuming service (via a secure S3 location)
-  outputs: [] //Items intended to be injected as environment variables into the consuming service }
+  outputs: [], //Items intended to be injected as environment variables into the consuming service
+  scripts: [] //Scripts intended to be run on startup by the consuming resource.
+Some services like EFS require running commands on the host to connect them in
+}
 ```